Alert 1 of 0

 It’s a good idea to follow these rules for protection from grandparent scams and other ruses:

-• Never share personal info online or on the phone with an unverified contact.
+• Never share personal information online or on the phone with an unverified contact.

 • If you’re asked to pay for something via money transfer or prepaid gift card, it’s probably a scam.